Looking For Work

 The internet is a good way of getting details of many vacancies.
 If you don’t have access to the internet at home, you may be able to get free use of a computer at your local library, where there may also be someone to help if you are not familiar with using the internet.
 The following websites advertise job vacancies.

 You can use these websites to search for a particular type of job in locations local to you, and you can specify things like range of salary, and whether you want to work full or part-time.

-If you’re unemployed or thinking about a change of career, it’s a good time to review your experience and Curriculum Vitae (CV).
+If you’re unemployed or thinking about a change of career, it’s a good time to review your experience work profile.
 Think about the skills you have to offer and if you need some extra training for the job you want.

 Improving your skills

 If you are looking for work and you feel that your skills need updating or that you would benefit from learning new ones, there are several ways to do this.
 Adult education courses, specific work training, and volunteering are all ways of improving your job prospects.

 The SkillsToolkit has free digital and numeracy courses that may be useful.

 You’re never too old to study, whether it’s purely for enjoyment or to learn new skills to help you to get into work.
 See our section on Lifelong learning for details of the different organisations that provide learning opportunities from basic English and maths to information technology and business management courses.
 There are many employers who would be interested in your understanding of, for instance, safeguarding, safety online, dementia and many of these courses will be free online or face to face.